jasoncortese/fast-inverse-square-root/PITCHME.md

 @snap[east span-30 text-05]
 <div style="margin-top: 25px; margin-right: 25px;">@img[fragment](0.5.png)
 @snapend

 ---?color=linear-gradient(90deg, #5384AD 70%, white 30%)

 @snap[north-west span-85 text-white]
-#### <div style="padding-left: 20px; color: white;">Newton's method</div>
+#### <div style="padding-left: 20px; color: white;">Newton's method...</div>
 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Newton's method is an iterative way of solving for roots of a function.
+<div style="margin-top: 100px; text-align: left;">Recall that this is an iterative way of solving for roots of a function.
 Start with an approximation, then a better approximation is found by feeding the approximation into the reverse equation and averaging the results.</div>
 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">In our formula we are using the logarithmic</div>
+<div style="margin-bottom: 100px; text-align: left;">(Fun fact: this method applied to finding square roots was known to the ancient Babylonians.)</div>
 @snapend

 @snap[midpoint span-60 text-05]